pombredanne/docfinder-app/README.md

 docFinder
 =============

-Docfinder for Android and Windows Phone smartphones
+Docfinder for Android and soon for Windows Phone smartphones

 ---